 Graph 1.12 presents the Non-Agriculture Employment in the State by the North American Industry Classification System (NAICS).
-In 2012, the trade, transportation and utilities industries employed over 1.5 million of the workforce and 21 percent of total employment; followed by; education and health services (15.3 percent); government (14.9 percent) and professional and business services (14.6 percent).
-Construction and government were two sectors that have shown a decline in relation to the preceding year.
+In 2013, the trade, transportation and utilities industries employed over 1.5 million of the workforce and almost 21 percent of total employment; followed by; education and health services (15.0 percent); professional and business services (14.5 percent); and government (14.4 percent).
+Unlike last year, the construction sector increased over the prior year while the government sector showed a further decline in relation to the preceding year.